neilparikh/tt09-wokwi/docs/info.md

 If you turn on the first input, a 1 will be shown on the 7 segment display.

+## How to test

+Wire up the outputs to a 7 segment display, and send a ON signal on IN0.

 ## External hardware

 7 segment display